 Lionel F. Conacher has been a director since June 2018 and became Chairman of the Board on August 12, 2020.
-Since November 2021, Mr. Conacher has served as a member of the board of directors and as a member of the audit committee for Better Choice Company, a publicly-traded company.
+Since September 2021, Mr. Conacher has served as a member of the board of directors for Better Choice Company Inc., a publicly-traded company.
+He also served as a member of the audit committee from November 2021 until September 2022.
+From September 2022 until May 2023, he served as its interim chief executive officer.
 Mr. Conacher was a managing partner of Next Ventures, GP from August 2018 until February 2021.
 From January 2011 to June 2018, Mr. Conacher was a senior advisor for Altamont Capital Partners LLC ("ACP"), a private equity firm.
 Prior to joining ACP, from April 2008 until July 2010, Mr. Conacher was the president and chief operating officer of Thomas Weisel Partners, an investment bank.
 Additionally, Mr. Conacher served as the chairman of Wunderlich Securities, an investee company of ACP, from December 2013 until July 2017.
-Mr. Conacher previously served as a member of the board of directors for AmpHP Inc., a venture-backed human performance company.
-He formerly served as a member of the board of directors of Mervin Manufacturing, a leading designer and manufacturer of snow boards and other board sports equipment, and PowerDot, Inc., a consumer electronics company that markets a muscle recovery and performance tool.
+Mr. Conacher previously served as a member of the board of directors of Mervin Manufacturing, a leading designer and manufacturer of snow boards and other board sports equipment, and PowerDot, Inc., a consumer electronics company that markets a muscle recovery and performance tool.
 Mr. Conacher brings extensive financial and operational experience to the Board.

 Harvey S. Kanter is the President, Chief Executive Officer and a director of the Company.
 Mr. Kanter joined the Company in February 2019 in a transition role as Advisor to the Acting CEO and assumed the role of President and Chief Executive Officer and a director of the Company in April 2019.
-Mr. Kanter currently serves as a non-executive co-chair, Seattle University Center for Leadership Formation, Albers School of Business and Economics.
+Mr. Kanter currently serves as a non-executive co-chair of Seattle University Center for Leadership Formation, Albers School of Business and Economics.
 Mr. Kanter served as a director and a member of the compensation committee of Potbelly Corporation, a publicly-traded company, from August 2015 until May 2019.
 Mr. Kanter has over 30 years of business experience, with an extensive background in the retail industry having served from March 2012 until June 2017 as the president and chief executive officer of Blue Nile, Inc., a leading online retailer of high-quality diamonds and fine jewelry and formerly a publicly-traded company.
 From March 2012 until February 2020, Mr. Kanter also served as a member of the board of directors of Blue Nile, Inc. and, from January 2014 until February 2020 as its chairman.
-From January 2009 to March 2012, Mr. Kanter was the chief executive officer and president of Moosejaw Mountaineering and Backcountry Travel, Inc., a leading multi-channel retailer of premium outdoor apparel and gear.
+From January 2009 to March 2012, Mr. Kanter was the chief executive officer and president of Moosejaw Mountaineering and Backcountry Travel, Inc., a leading multichannel retailer of premium outdoor apparel and gear.
 From April 2003 to June 2008, Mr. Kanter served in various executive positions at Michaels Stores, Inc. He was a former brand ambassador for the Fred Hutch Cancer Research Institute, and previously served as an advisory member to the Seattle University Executive MBA Program.
-Mr. Kanter brings an extensive knowledge of omni-channel retailing, with strong strategic and operational expertise.
+Mr. Kanter brings an extensive knowledge of integrated-commerce retailing, with strong strategic and operational expertise.